-Potential kinship care providers, such as relatives and non related extended family members, may contact or be contacted by the Child Welfare Services agency at the time the child is separated from his or her parents and placed in out-of-home care.
+Potential kinship care providers, such as relatives and non-related extended family members, may contact or be contacted by Child Welfare Services or Juvenile Probation at the time the child is separated from his or her parents and placed in out-of-home care.
 Relatives are encouraged to apply for emergency or non-emergency placement for a relative child.
 Individuals or families with a prior significant relationship with the child, but whom are not related, may also contact the agency to be considered for emergency placement of a child.

 Non relative/kinship caregivers interested in serving as a Resource Family for fostering, concurrent planning or adoption can call the Our County.
 Our Kids. information line: Our County.
 Our Kids.
 866-899-2649 to find out when the next Resource Family training orientation is scheduled.